SANGWOOK1/thread-safe-counter/README.md

 third, A semaphore spans system scope and exists as a file on the filesystem.
 A mutex, on the other hand, has process scope and is automatically cleaned up when the process terminates.

+and here's the definition of mutex and semaphore

+Mutex )
+Preventing multiple threads from accessing shared resource data It is a technique that allows the running time of threads with critical section to be executed independently so that they do not overlap with each other.
+Locking and unlocking are used to coordinate access to shared resources of multiple

+Semaphore )
+Preventing multiple processes from accessing shared resource data.
+A semaphore can be thought of as a simple counter representing the state of a resource.
+It is usually used for a resource that has been secured for a relatively long time. or synchronization technology.